Apple Bread Pudding

 Instructions

-- Cut bread into ¾” thick cubes and spread all over the baking dish.
+- Cut bread into ¾” thick cubes and place in the baking pan.

-- Pour the custard mixture over the bread in the pan, moving as you pour so that all the bread gets covered.
+- Pour the custard mixture over the bread, making sure the custard coats each piece.
 You can also put everything in a blender and blitz it until smooth.

-- Sprinkle the apple and walnuts over the bread and press down with a spatula.
+- Add the apples and walnuts on top of the bread and press down with a spatula.

-- Cover with plastic wrap and refrigerate for at least 1 hour or even as long as overnight.
+- Cover with plastic wrap and refrigerate for at least 1 hour or overnight.

-- Remove the plastic wrap and bake the bread pudding for 35-45 minutes, depending on pan depth until lightly browned on top and all the custard is solid.
+- Remove the plastic wrap and bake the bread pudding until lightly browned on top and all the custard is solid, 35–45 minutes depending on pan depth.

-- Allow to cool for at least 15 minutes before serving.
-Great with ice cream or Greek yogurt for a lighter take.
+- Let it cool for at least 15 minutes before serving.
+Serve with ice cream or Greek yogurt.

 Equipment